BimmerBass/CopperChess/README.md

         - Penalty each time a pawn of the same color gets removed from the board.
         - Bonus for being on an outpost.
 Extra bonus if defended by a pawn.
     - Pawn evaluation (pawn structure evaluation):
-        - I will be implementing a pawn hash table as pawn structure evaluation is quite slow, but i have not found an efficient way to do so yet.
         - Bonus if defended by another pawn.
         - Bonus if it is a passed pawn.
         - Penalty for being doubled.